noahehall/multicloud/security/websecurity.md

     - privacy: packets intercepted by a third party cant be decrypted without the appropriate encryption keys
     - data integrity: any attempt to tamper with the packets will be detectable
   - workflow
-    - HTTP conversations using TLS are called HTTP secure
-    - HTTPS requires the client & server to perform a TLS handshake
+    - HTTPS (http secure) requires the client & server to perform a TLS handshake
       - both parties agree on an encyption method (cipher) and exchange encryption keys
     - any subsequent data packets (request & responses) will be opaque to outsiders
   - TLS Handshake: consists of assymetric and symmetric encryption, and Message Authentication Codes for fingerprinting (see cipher suites)